Optimal investment-consumption problem: post-retirement with minimum guarantee: Introduction

 The article is organized as follows.
-In the next section, we identify the market model, the loss function and also the set of admissible strategies.
-In the third section, to apply the dynamic programming principle, we specify the value function.
-Furthermore, by considering a safety level for the wealth process we specify the set of admissible strategies and write the HJB equation obtained via the dynamic programming principle corresponding to the optimal control problem.
-In section 4, we express the numerical algorithm to find approximations of solution of the HJB equation.
-Finally in section 5, we present the simulation results for the final annuity, optimal investment-consumption strategies and optimal wealth process.
+In the next section, we specify the market model and the restrictions of control variables.
+In the third section, the set of admissible strategies, the loss function and also the value function are determined.
+In addition, some properties and the domain of the wealth process are identified.
+In Section 4, the corresponding HJB equation is written and, using dual transformation, the regularity of the solution is proved.
+In Section 5, we express the numerical algorithm to find approximations of the solution of the HJB equation.
+Finally in Section 6, the simulation results for the final annuity, optimal investment-consumption strategies and optimal wealth process are presented.
+Furthermore, to compare the outcomes of different scenarios, the present values of the corresponding cash flows are revealed.